Fudan-iGEM/2024-wiki/src/sustainable.md

 The 9th SDG aims to build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation.

 [MINERAL](/fudan/description/) makes recycling nickel energy-efficient, which supports the development of advanced technologies and infrastructure, particularly in regions where resource scarcity and environmental degradation pose significant challenges.
-We contacted a battery recycling company, and they saw real potential in our project for making a positive impact in the industry, supporting infrastructure growth while protecting our planet’s resources.
+We contacted a battery recycling company, and they saw real potential in our project for making a positive impact in the industry, supporting infrastructure growth while protecting our planet's resources.

 Below is a photo taken while our team reaching out to a battery company and gettting their feedbacks.
 Please refer to [Entrepreneurship](/fudan/entrepreneurship/) for more information.